15 best things to do in Edinburgh

 Royal Botanic Gardens Edinburgh

 The views from here are worth it alone.
-There are 72 acres to explore, so pack a picnic and have some fun.
+There are 72 acres to explore, so I’d recommend packing a picnic and having some fun.

 Planning a trip to the Scottish capital?
 You may also like: